Distractor-free Generalizable 3D Gaussian Splatting

 \subsection{Distractor-free Generalizable Inference}

-Despite improvements in training robustness and mask prediction, DGGS's inference faces two key limitations: (1) insufficient references compromise reliable reconstruction of occluded and unseen regions; (2) persistent distractor in references inevitably appear as artifacts in synthesized novel views for feedforward inference paradigm (encoder-decoder) in Eq.~\ref{eq3}.
+Despite improvements in training robustness and mask prediction, DGGS's inference faces two key limitations: (1) insufficient references compromise reliable reconstruction of occluded and unseen regions; (2) persistent distractor in references inevitably appear as artifacts in synthesized novel views for feed-forward inference paradigm (encoder-decoder) in Eq.~\ref{eq3}.
 To address these challenges, we propose a two-stage \textbf{Distractor-free Generalizable Inference} framework in Fig.~\ref{fig2}.
-The first stage employs a \textbf{Reference Scoring} mechanism in Sec.\ref{4.2.1} to score candidate references from the images pool, facilitating the selected references with minimal distractor and disparity.
-The second stage uses a \textbf{Distractor Pruning} module in Sec.\ref{4.2.2} to suppress the remaining artifacts.
+The first stage employs a \textbf{Reference Scoring} mechanism to score candidate references from the images pool, facilitating the selected references with minimal distractor and disparity.
+The second stage uses a \textbf{Distractor Pruning} module to suppress the remaining artifacts.